Skip to main content

 K-12 Visits

 OSBS staff can provide interpretive nature-science based tours of the Station to public & private K-12 schools.
 These 2-3 hour tours will include traveling through the facility on a covered tour trailer and stopping to talk about aquatic systems, wildlife, habitat management, and the various research projects that are ongoing at OSBS.
-Due to limited staff time, visits are scheduled for Wednesdays and can accommodate one morning visit and one afternoon visit.
-Teachers wanting a class field trip to OSBS should contact the Associate Director to discuss their interests.
+Teachers wanting a class field trip to OSBS should contact the Assistant Director to discuss their interests.
 There is no charge for field trips.

 Things that should be considered before visiting OSBS: